ECQF Game #5 Review: Toronto Maple Leafs 4 vs. Boston Bruins 3 | Maple Leafs Hotstove

 4. Like the 1-0 Brown goal, the Johnsson goal started with a quality stretch pass that took a couple of Bruins out of the play in the neutral zone – both by Jake Gardiner.
 Catching the Bruins with a few of those really helps to back them off in the neutral zone and the Leafs managed to break the zone on the Bruins with speed – including Matthews carry-ins x2 – in the shifts that followed the 2-0 goal.
 The second period was actually the Leafs’ best possession wise, as they carried 57% of the shot attempts and 70% of the unblocked shot attempts.

 Gardiner broke 50 points this year – with 47 assists, seventh among NHL defensemen – even though he wasn’t overly effective on the power play or at holding pucks in at the offensive blue line.
-Part of why he’s been so productive in this system and forward group this year: In general, his ability to get the breakout going and the puck in the Leafs’ forwards hands, and his ability to thread those stretch passes the Leafs thrive on, in particular.
+Part of why he’s been so productive in this system and with this forward group this year: In general, his ability to get the breakout going and the puck in the Leafs’ forwards hands, and his ability to thread those stretch passes the Leafs thrive on, in particular.

-5. There were a lot of highly suspect calls in this game, but the biggest one that helped the Bruins fight back into this one wasn’t one that actually produce a power play: With seven minutes left in the second, David Backes tried to start a fight with his team down 4-1 to change the momentum.
+5. There were a lot of highly suspect calls in this game, but the biggest one that helped the Bruins fight back into this one wasn’t one that actually produced a power play: With seven minutes left in the second, David Backes tried to start a fight with his team down 4-1 to change the momentum.
 By rights, it should’ve put the Bruins down a man.
 Backes was rightfully assessed a doubled minor, but Chara came over the top of that scrum to punch Gardiner in the face, and somehow Gardiner went to the box for roughing and Chara didn’t, evening the calls up.
 The Leafs didn’t go to the power play up 4-1 and it changed the complexion of the game.

 I’m not going to go through them one by one, but the call on Dermott early in the third was also brutal — Noel Acciari chipped the puck in, went to retrieve in deep, and leaned into Dermott as the two squared up over top of the puck.
 Dermott won the strength battle and was handed two minutes for what appeared to be roughing based on the officials’ signal but was officially credited as a hold on the game sheet.